minio/docs/source/operations/install-deploy-manage/multi-site-replication.rst

    .. tab-item:: Command Line
       :sync: cli

       #.
-Deploy the new MinIO peer site(s) following the stated requirements.
+Deploy the new MinIO peer site(s) following the stated requirements

       #.
 Configure an alias for the new site